Pipistrel Virus

-The Pipistrel Virus is a two-seat, single engine light aircraft, manufactured by Pipistrel in Slovenia and Italy, and sold as an ultralight, homebuilt kit, or light-sport aircraft.
+The Pipistrel Virus is a two-seat, single engine light aircraft manufactured by Pipistrel in Slovenia and Italy and sold as an ultralight, homebuilt kit, glider, or light-sport aircraft.

-Introduced in 1999, based on the design of the Pipistrel Sinus, the Virus has been produced in a number of variants with different engines, wingspans, and undercarriage configurations.
+Introduced in 1999 and based on the design of the Pipistrel Sinus, the Virus has been produced in a number of variants with different engines, wingspans, and undercarriage configurations.
 It can be equipped with a full airframe emergency recovery parachute system.

 Design and development

-It is a high-wing, cantilever monoplane of pod-and-boom configuration with a T-tail and air brakes.
+The Virus is a high-wing, cantilever monoplane of pod-and-boom configuration with a T-tail and air brakes.
 The cabin has two seats side-by-side.
 Its fixed undercarriage can be provided in either tricycle or tailwheel configuration.
-It is available in long wing version (12.5-metre wingspan), powered by an 80 hp Rotax 912 engine, or in short wing "SW" version (10.7-metre wingspan), equipped with several options of Rotax 912 and 914 engines.
+The aircraft is available in long wing version (12.5-metre wingspan), powered by an 80 hp Rotax 912 engine, or in short wing "SW" version (10.7-metre wingspan), equipped with several options of Rotax 912 and 914 engines.

 The Virus SW 121 and Explorer (SW 121A) line of aircraft are rated for intentional spins.

-The aviation journalist Paul Bertorelli has criticized the aircraft's design for lack of cabin occupant crashworthiness.
+Aviation journalist Paul Bertorelli has criticized the aircraft's design for lack of cabin occupant crashworthiness.
 However, the manufacturer points out that this kind of issue is typical of aircraft in the LSA category.
 The design has no history of head trauma during the accidents that have occurred.

-By February 2014 Pipistrel had produced more than 600 Sinus/Virus aircraft.
-Production had reached 1000 aircraft by March 2019.
+By February 2014, Pipistrel had produced more than 600 Sinus/Virus aircraft.
+Production reached 1000 aircraft by March 2019.

-In April 2016 the Virus SW 121 received an EASA Full Type Certificate.
+In April 2016, the Virus SW 121 received an EASA Full Type Certificate.
 The SW 121 is powered by a Rotax 912 S3 and is designed to meet EASA requirements for a Light Sports Aeroplane.
-It is the first EASA type-certified (no restrictions, category "normal") aircraft in CS-LSA category for Night VFR operations, Intentional spins and glider-towing.
-It features an autopilot, dual redundant ADAHRS units and airbrakes.
+It is the first EASA type-certified (no restrictions, category "normal") aircraft in CS-LSA category for Night VFR operations, intentional spins and glider-towing.
+It features an autopilot, dual redundant ADAHRS units, and airbrakes.

 In January 2022, Pipistel announced a new variant of the SW 121, commercially referred to as Explorer.
-The new variant, also EASA type-certified, features new touch-screen avionics and a haptic stall warning system, among other equipment.
+The new variant, also EASA CS-LSA type-certified, features new Garmin G3X Touch touch-screen avionics and a haptic stall warning system, among other equipment.